Return to news

 An EPD (Environmental Product Declaration) communicates the environmental impact of a product.
 What is an EPD, and what does it mean to you?

-An Environmental Product Declaration (EPD) is a document containing the environmental impact of a product.
+An Environmental Product Declaration (EPD) is a document revealing the environmental impact of a product.
 The set-up and creation of an EPD is standardised in the ISO 14025.
-The declaration informs the reader about the results of a life cycle assessment (LCA) study.
+The declaration informs the reader about the results of a life cycle assessment (LCA) study, that is always carried out first in order to retrieve insight in the environmental impacts.

 What is the purpose of an EPD?